friends-of-asaprosar/friends-of-asaprosar.github.io/notes.md

 - Lens measuring is done with digital devices as well, so it would be nice to automatically import it from there
 - QR Code and prescription printing feature?
 - Use Grafana for reports!
+- Handwrite OCR with mobile phone for entering glasses
+- Administration panel for adding new accounts

 # Meeting notes 28.04.21